How to Find the Right Stocks for Covered Calls

 Covered Call Stocks

-optionDash makes it easy to spot covered call opportunities.
+optionDash makes it easy to spot opportunities for covered calls.
 Source: optionDash

 optionDash is one of the best option screeners that’s purpose-built for covered calls and buy-write strategies.
 You can quickly screen for opportunities based on criteria ranging from market capitalization to proprietary quality scores.
 Then, you can sort the stocks by if-called returns, downside protection, or other metrics.